Uche14/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Write a script that reverse its input.
-Write a script that displays all users and their home directories Write a command that finds all empty files and directories
+Write a script that displays all users and their home directories Write a command that finds all empty files and directories Write a script that lists all the files with a .gif extension